raelgc/win_us_intl/README.md

 Make sure your keyboard is using `English (US, intl., with dead keys)` as layout.
 Make sure you logged out before testing.
+Make sure you rebooted your computer if logging out didn't work.
 In case of issues with `Qt` environments, try define global variables like described in [uim/Setup](https://en.wikibooks.org/wiki/Uim/Setup) page.

 ## 2. Uim is displaying a toolbar